Entering Recurring Charges (Subscription) Revenue Streams

 In your financial forecasting tool, Navigate to the Revenue tab and click on Add Revenue Stream:

-In the overlay that appears, Enter Revenue Stream title and click on Save & Next:
+In the overlay that appears, Enter the Revenue Stream title and click on Save & Next:

 Customers: Enter the number of customers of this service you think.
 This can be either a constant amount per month or varying amounts.